What Is Lamb?

 The unfortunate disadvantage of Air Dried Dog Food is that it is costly and, therefore, might not a realistic solution to the majority of dog owners.
 If you are looking for more cost-effective lamb recipes, then keep reading, but if, however, you are determined to make air-dried food viable, you could consider feeding your dog a mixture of Air Dried Dog Food and fresh ingredients.
 This approach could be a lot more realistic in cost.
 Ingredients such as fresh fruit and vegetables are ideal to combine with a diet of air-dried dog food.

 Ollie Tasty Lamb Fare Review

 Ollie is a fresh, home-delivered dog food company.
-This niche of dog food has picked up some serious steam recently and Ollie is one of the leaders.
+This niche of dog food has picked up some serious steam recently, and Ollie is one of the leaders.
 Their recipes are shipped frozen to ensure they stay safe to consume.
-In addition, they offer subscription service to ensure you always have a plentiful supply of their food.
+In addition, they offer subscription services to ensure you always have a plentiful supply of their food.

 In addition, the organ meat ingredients such as Lamb Heart and Lamb Liver can provide additional vitamins and minerals that traditional meat cuts lack.

 The core vegetable ingredients of the recipe are Butternut Squash, Rutabaga, Chickpeas, and Potatoes.
 This large portion of Squash is very unusual when compared to most dog food recipes, but it could be beneficial to dogs who need assistance with their digestion.